federatedplatforms/Kubernetes-BDI-Node/README.md

-# Kubernetes BDI Node
+# Kubernetes FEDeRATED Node

-Helm scripts for deploying BDI node on a Kubernetes cluster with/without GraphDB and/or Corda Client API
+Helm scripts for deploying FEDeRATED node on a Kubernetes cluster with/without GraphDB and/or Corda Client API

 ## Requirements